5 min read

 Google Ad Share Falls, AI Bubble, Social Media Wins Again

 This is issue number two of Dialog: Exchange or "DX" if you prefer.
 We're still figuring out the right mix of elements.
 We'd love your feedback if you have time.
-Dialog members: last call for input into our consumer survey, which is going into the field late this week.

 Google's (Ad) Share to Fall <50%